 Rebecca Clarke B.A (Hons), Dip DH/DT, Dip (Holistic Nutrition), Dip (Advanced Nutrition)

-Rebecca is a fully qualified nutritionist with an advanced diploma in Nutrition and a special interest in the relationship between existing medical conditions and nutritional interactions.
-Rebecca is also a qualified Dental Therapist providing restorations and oral health advice to her patients.
-She also has a degree in Psychology from Liverpool University
+Rebecca is a fully qualified nutritionist with her own company called True Nutrition.
+She has an advanced diploma in Nutrition and a special interest in the relationship between existing medical conditions and nutritional interactions.
+Rebecca is also a qualified Dental Therapist providing restorations and oral health advice to her patients and also has a degree in Psychology from Liverpool University